Kelsey Grammer: Awards and nominations

-Grammer won numerous awards and accolades, particularly for his work on Frasier.
-He was the first American actor to be nominated for multiple Emmy awards for portraying the same character on three different television shows (Cheers, Frasier, and Wings).
+Grammer has won many awards and accolades, particularly for Frasier.
+He was the first American actor to be nominated for multiple Emmy awards for portraying the same character on three different television shows: Cheers, Frasier, and Wings.
 In 2010, Grammer received his first Tony Award nomination for Best Actor in a Musical for his performance in La Cage Aux Folles opposite Douglas Hodge.
 He later won the Best Revival of a Musical, as a producer for The Color Purple, in 2016.
-On May 22, 2001, he was presented with a star on the Hollywood Walk of Fame for television.
-He received a nomination from the Directors Guild of America Award in 1999, for directing the Frasier episode "Merry Christmas, Mrs. Moskowitz."
-At the Golden Globes, he has received nine nominations and won three.
+In 2001, he was presented with a star on the Hollywood Walk of Fame for television.
+He received a nomination from the Directors Guild of America Award in 1999, for directing the Frasier episode "Merry Christmas, Mrs. Moskowitz".
+At the Golden Globes, he has received nine nominations and won three, two for Frasier and one for Boss.